 Eurasian Brown Bear Facts

-- This large and majestic land mammal most frequently goes by the informative common name of the Eurasian Brown Bear.
-It does have other alternate titles, though.
+- This impressively large and majestic land mammal most frequently goes by the informative common name of the Eurasian Brown Bear.
+The wonder does have alternate titles, though.
 These include the terms common bear, common brown bear, and European brown bear.

-- In the scientific community, however, the animal is likely better known by its technical title.
+- In the scientific community, however, the animal is likely significantly better known by its scientific title.
 Fortunately, that’s a relatively easy name for the layperson to pronounce.
-That’s because this wonder of Nature holds the technical moniker Ursus arctos arctos.
+That’s because this marvel of Nature holds the purely technical moniker Ursus arctos arctos.

-- The animal received that interesting name due to the efforts of the esteemed Carl Linnaeus.
-The Swedish zoologist accomplished the first official recognition of the beautiful creature.
+- This amazing animal received that interesting name due to the efforts of the highly esteemed Carl Linnaeus.
+The eminent Swedish zoologist accomplished the first official recognition of the beautiful creature.
 He managed that scientifically noteworthy deed in the year 1758.

-- Technically, it represents a subspecies of the brown bear.
+- Technically, this product of evolution represents a subspecies of the brown bear.
 In fact, it’s one of the most common of all known subspecies of the parent species.
-Visually, it remains very similar to the other, making it difficult for anyone but experts to tell them apart with the eye.
+Visually, it’s quite similar to the other, making it difficult for anyone but experts to tell them apart with the eye.

 - Thankfully, the Eurasian Brown Bear appears to be maintaining large and stable population base.
 That pleasant situation further seems to hold true throughout the entirey of its natural range.
-The IUCN thus now lists it as Least Concern on its Red List.
+The IUCN thus now lists it as Least Concern on its Red List of Threatened Species.

-- The carnivore nonetheless faces several potential threats to its continued existence as a species.
-These include such perils as habitat loss and illegal hunting.
+- The carnivore nonetheless faces several potential threats to its continued existence as a species, at least.
+These dangers include such perils as habitat loss and illegal hunting.
 The greatest danger facing it, though, likely consists of the effects of ongoing climate change.

 Related Articles